-If you qualify for a 401(k) hardship withdrawal, based on an “immediate and heavy financial need” as determined by the plan, you may be able to avoid the 10 percent penalty.
-You should check your plan terms to determine what penalties and costs you may occur for certain distributions.
+If you qualify for a 401(k) hardship withdrawal based on an “immediate and heavy financial need” as determined by the plan, you might be able to avoid the 10 percent penalty.
+But you should check your plan terms carefully to learn about the penalties and costs you might incur.

-401(k) loan rules
+Know your 401(k) loan rules before borrowing

 What are the long-term effects of using 401(k) to pay off debt?

 It’s always painful to accrue penalties and fees, especially if they’re avoidable.
 But using your 401(k) to pay off debt could also deprive you of long-term investment growth.
 After all, the longer your money is in your account, the more exposure you have to the markets and their potential gains.

 And if your employer matches a percentage of your personal 401(k) contributions, and you stop them, you’ll miss out on those matching contributions.